Today's Top Gainer

 Note:Top Gainer - Nifty 50 More

-Your Directors have pleasure in presenting the Management Discussion and Analysis Report for the financial year ended on 31st March, 2018.
+Your Directors have pleasure in presenting the Management Discussion and Analysis Report for the financial year ended on 31st March, 2019.

 A. INDUSTRY STRUCTURE AND DEVELOPMENTS

 The auto-component industry by and large depends upon the automotive industry.
 Its growth is broadly synonymous with the growth of automotive industry.
 Indian Automotive industry has been one of the largest automotive industries in the world.
-Most of the major car manufactures are present and manufacture in India; the Indian Auto Component Industry has become an attractive supplier base for global markets.
+Most of the major car manufactures are present and manufacture in India; the Indian Auto Component industry has become an attractive supplier base for global markets

 Over the last decade, the automotive components industry has registered a CAGR of 14 per cent while exports have also grown at a CAGR of 14 per cent.
 The growth of global OEM sourcing from India & the increased indigenisation of global OEMs is turning the country into a preferable designing and manufacturing base.

 B. OPPORTUNITIES AND THREATS

-C. SEGMENT-WISE OR PRODUCT-WISE PERFORMANCE
+A. SEGMENT-WISE OR PRODUCT-WISE PERFORMANCE

-The Company operates in single segment of sheet metal components and parts.
+The Company operates in single segment of metal sheet components and parts.

 E. RISKS AND CONCERNS

 The Company is largely into the business of manufacture of automotive components.
-This sector has always been very competitive.
+This sector has already been very competitive.
 Lack of diversification into new business segments may also have impact on the future prospects of the Company.

 The Company currently has a sound product base catering to the demand of the customers.
-Considering the fact that technologies are changing very fast and new products and technologies are being developed rapidly, the Company will also face the risk of new product development or new technology development.
+Considering that technologies are changing very fast and new products and technologies are being developed rapidly, the Company will also face the risk of new product development or new technology development.
 The business of the Company may hamper if Company fails to keep pace with the new product or technology requirements of its customers.

 F. INTERNAL CONTROL SYSTEMS AND THEIR ADEQUACY

 For the purposes of effective internal financial control, the Company has adopted various policies and procedures for ensuring the orderly and efficient conduct of its business, including adherence to companys policies, the safeguarding of its assets, the prevention and detection of frauds and errors, the accuracy and completeness of the accounting records, and the timely preparation of reliable financial information.